We humans have always dealt awkwardly with time. Some look for new ways to kill it. Others, better ways to fill it.

 He told me that decades ago, as one of the fastest growing leaders in one of India’s biggest conglomerates, he had once written in an article where he had mentioned a human trait.
 A trait that he wished more people had.

-It was, what he called ‘staying power’.
-According to him, it is the ability for someone to know that there will always be ups and downs, and that when striving for something huge, one must have the ability to hold on through the storms.
+It was, he said, ‘staying power’.
+He said it was the ability for someone to know that there will always be ups and downs, and that when striving for something huge, one must have the ability to hold on through the storms.
 He said the few people who have it, always reach their goals.

 I was recently invited to attend the Maharashtra Startup Week, where I was fortunate to attend two sessions by Bala Girisaballa.
 In one, he perfectly articulated an entrepreneurs journey.
 He said, ‘the journey for most entrepreneurs often comprises of spending 90% of their time in the dark (business uncertainty), and then there being a flash and the 10% of good times (or less tormenting times), which then takes the entrepreneur to the next 90% dark phase.’